Working under a contract

 If you work under a health contract

-You can contact the engagement and performance manager in your region or our health procurement team.
+You can contact our provider relationship team our health procurement team.

 Email health.procurement@acc.co.nz